Enjoy your comprehensive, user friendly guide to the region!

 Byron Bay Aboriginal Culture & Heritage

 You are hereTweet

 It was a place of plenty, this point of land the Aboriginal people called Walgun, which means The Shoulder.
 It gave views, sheltered and sandy beaches, seafood, wildlife, rainforest fruits, and always clean spring water.

 Aboriginal people have lived and visited the area for at least 22,000 years, for Walgun was also a place for many Dreamtime stories.

 About 6,000 years ago, sea levels rose and drowned eight kilometres of land around Cape Byron, leaving it exposed as a coastal promontory and submerging many ancient Aboriginal sites.

-The NSW north coast is the traditional territory of the Bunjalung people.
+The NSW north coast is the traditional territory of the Bundjalung people.
 Two sub-groups (or clans) included the Byron Bay area in their territory.
-The Arkwal were in the south; the Minjunbal had the north.
+The Arakwal were in the south; the Minjunbal had the north.
 It is estimated that 200 years ago, about 500 Aboriginals lived here.

 Courtesy Cape Byron Headland Reserve